GuardBear2/SIEM/src/engine/tools/docker/README.md

 ## Build the image and create the container

 This section will guide you through the process of building the image and creating the container.
-Once the container is created, you will not require to build the image again until we update the image or `wazuh-engine`.
+Once the container is created, you will not require to build the image again until we update the image or `guardbear-engine`.

 ### Build the image